+In the aftermath of September 11, 2001, the Memorial Tree Groves Project was envisioned as a way to pay lasting tribute to the tragic events of that day.
+A collaboration between GreenSpaces for DC, the D.C.
+Department of Parks and Recreation, and the US Forest Service, one central and eight ward-based neighborhood memorial tree groves were created for this project.
 Langdon Park was selected as the official Ward 5 grove by the steering committee of the citywide project because of the presence of a community recreation center, amphitheatre, playgrounds, tennis and basketball courts, and a picnic area.
-It is a park with a number of potential uses, but it is still underutilized due to a certain amount of fear associated with a murder that occurred in the park many years ago.
-Through some landscape changes and clearing of site lines, GreenSpaces for DC Director Barry Goodinson hopes that more users will be invited into the park.
+At the time, the park had a number of potential uses, but was underutilized due to a certain amount of fear associated with a murder that had occurred in the park many years before.
+GreenSpaces for DC Director Barry Goodinson hoped that this project would invite more users into the park.

 Goodinson planned for a community organizer to work with all of the newly designated satellite groves.
 Participatory design meetings and input from local stewards helped refine initial design concepts.